zzuse/hammerspoon/README.md

-# Cloned and then modified from Awesome-hammerspoon.
+# Modified or borrowed from Awesome-hammerspoon.
 It is very personal and may not suit your needs.

 ## Intro
 ```